Summer Farro Salad

 Add in the rest of the ingredients for the salad– all of the vegetables, cooked farro, cilantro and scallions.
 Toss well, taking care to ensure that all of the grains and vegetables are well-coated.
 Mix in chopped peanuts and serve, garnishing with more cilantro, scallions and chopped peanuts as desired.

-Farro Salad in a Bowl
+Farro Salad In A Bowl

 How to cook farro